alretagealbader/Retage-Portfolio/boxplots code.md

-### The following details some code for data visualization techniques with neural data.
+#### The following is some code that generates a boxplot for data visualization with neural data from a Flanker Task.

 ```python
 # reaction times in flanker conditions